avishka4444/artist-showcase/README.md

 The application will be available at `http://localhost:5173` (or another port if 5173 is occupied).
 The terminal will display the exact URL.

-The development server includes:
-- **Hot Module Replacement (HMR)** - Changes reflect instantly in the browser
+Changes you make to the code will automatically reflect in the browser.
-- **Fast Refresh** - React components update without losing state
-- **TypeScript type checking** - Errors are shown in the terminal

 ### Production Build